alexandermikuta/git-workshop/slides/slides.md

 **Pros**

-- The sub-project’s code is available right after the clone of the super project is done
+- The sub-projects code is available right after the clone of the super project is done
 - less overhead than Submodules (e.g. does not add new metadata files)

 **Cons**